 Task 2 – Process the Pain of Grief

-Task 3 – Adjust to a Work without the Deceased (or Loss)
+Task 3 – Adjust to a Life without the Deceased (or Loss)

 Task 4 – Find an Enduring Connection with the Deceased (or loss) in the Midst of Embarking on a New Life

 If you’re experiencing grief, you don’t have to go through it alone.
 Click here to schedule a free, 15-minute phone consultation for counseling in Eastlake Chula Vista, CA. Or, you can look for a support group where you can express your feelings.
 I hope you find the support that you need in your time of grief.